BioData-Club/githubPagesTutorial/readme.md

 ## Attribution

-This tutorial uses Mark Otto's [Hyde Template for Jekyll](http://hyde.getpoole.com) with some simple modifications to make it Jeykll 3.0 Compatible
+This tutorial uses the [jekyll-academic template](https://github.com/NCSU-Libraries/jekyll-academic) with some simple modifications to make it Jeykll 3.0 Compatible